aribambang/aribambang/README.md

 <!-- Your title -->

-## Hi, I'm Ari Bambang, a Developer 🚀 from Indonesia.
+## Hi, I'm Ari Bambang Kurniawan, a Developer 🚀 from Indonesia.

 <!-- Your badges
 You can use the website to generate badges: https://shields.io/